grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/ma.md

 all maintenance activities, whether performed on site or remotely and whether the system or system components are serviced on site or removed to another location, are monitored;

- {{ insert: param, ma-02_odp.01 }} is/are required to explicitly approve the removal of the system or system components from organizational facilities for off-site maintenance, repair, or replacement;
+ personnel or roles required to explicitly approve the removal of the system or system components from organizational facilities for off-site maintenance or repairs is/are defined; is/are required to explicitly approve the removal of the system or system components from organizational facilities for off-site maintenance, repair, or replacement;

-equipment is sanitized to remove {{ insert: param, ma-02_odp.02 }} from associated media prior to removal from organizational facilities for off-site maintenance, repair, or replacement;
+equipment is sanitized to remove information to be removed from associated media prior to removal from organizational facilities for off-site maintenance, repair, or replacement is defined; from associated media prior to removal from organizational facilities for off-site maintenance, repair, or replacement;

 all potentially impacted controls are checked to verify that the controls are still functioning properly following maintenance, repair, or replacement actions;

- {{ insert: param, ma-02_odp.03 }} is included in organizational maintenance records.
+ information to be included in organizational maintenance records is defined; is included in organizational maintenance records.

 Maintenance policy